 Imagine a future where you, your friends and family are able to choose an off-road trail ride or a walk between Brunswick and Bendigo, perhaps between Williamstown and Wandong, or even an option of leaving Hawthorn and going to Heathcote as a great ‘Escape to the Country‘ recreational tourist package!
 Of course the same could be said for regional residents, in ‘Seeking a City Adventure‘ opportunity.
-With the popularity of choosing trails for physical activities occurring during the current COVID19 pandemic, voters and their families seek visionary decisions being made by community leaders and governments in providing such quality facilities.
+With the popularity of choosing trails for physical activities occurring during the COVID19 pandemic, voters and their families seek visionary decisions to be made by community leaders and governments in providing such public facilities.

 Fantastic concept.
 Interested in the progress and outcomes of the trail working group.

 I would love to see the O’Keefe rail trail “extension from Bendigo to Kilmore”.
 I do hope the extension gets funded by the local council.

 Im really looking forward to Mountain Biking on the O’Keefe rail trail, early Spring this year.
 Can’t Wait 🙂

 Thanks for your comments Patrick.
 Our community group continues to advocate for a ‘Wallan to Heathcote Rail Trail, to assist individual businesses, farmers and landowners to understand the positive benefits that such a trail brings to local towns and their communities.
 Also the group members seek to allay any concerns that some landowners may have towards trails. as well as attracting funding from levels of Government for such a trail development.
 Look forward to your direct support, where possible.

 Has any proposed rail work for link between Heathcote to kilmore started ?